Karumi/kodein-sample-testing/README.md

     }
 ```

-First of all, we are initiating all the provisioning mocks with Mockito.
-After that, we use an extension method that we have in the sample Android application to obtain the application.
-First, we clean the graph, we like have all dependencies clean before each test, to be repeatable.
-At last, we save our test module to replace the regular module dependencies.
+First of all, we are instantiating all the mocks we are going to use as part of this test using Mockito.
+Then, we use an extension method that we have in the sample Android application to obtain the application instance.
+Cleaning  the graph we get a clean environment before each test.
+This helps us to create repeatable scenarios.

-We need to save the module because we don't have control over the injections. the order of modules has been injected is important.
-We like that first injected the application modules, after that the activity modules and in the end, the testing modules overriding the previous provisions.
-When we invoke the start activity, Kodein is going to create the module and injected it in the graph, and we need be ready to apply our testing replaces.
+We need to save the module because we don't have control over the injections.
+Take into account that the order of modules is important.
+First, we inject the application modules, after that the activity modules and in the end, the testing modules overriding the previous provisions if needed.
+When we invoke the activity under test, Kodein is going to create the module and inject it into the graph.

 If you check ```KodeinSampleApp.kt```